davidmyersdev/ink-mde/packages/vue/README.md

 ### Tell us what you think

-Your feedback is immensely important for building Ink into a library that we all love.
+Your feedback is immensely important for building `ink-mde` into a library that we all love.
 Consider [starting a discussion](https://github.com/voraciousdev/octo/discussions) under [Octo](https://github.com/voraciousdev/octo) if you have a question or just want to chat about ideas!

 ### Become a financial backer